 Any parachain in the Polkadot ecosystem can offer a full EVM implementation, which provides the possibility of executing Solidity-based smart contracts with minimal to no changes.
 Substrate makes this integration possible - just plug the EVM pallet into your runtime for EVM support, and the Ethereum Pallet with Frontier to have Ethereum RPC compatibility.
 The availability of these open-source modules that Moonbeam has developed with Parity has led multiple parachains to offer Ethereum compatibility on their chains.

 But there is an important catch.
-With the configuration described above, a user (let’s say Alice) can have an Ethereum-style address (H160 format), which is 40+2 hex-characters long, in a Substrate based chain.
+With the configuration described above, a user, for example, Alice, can have an Ethereum-style address (H160 format), which is 40+2 hex-characters long, in a Substrate based chain.
 This address matches a private key, which can be used to sign transactions in the Ethereum side of the chain.
 Furthermore, the address is mapped into a storage slot inside the Substrate Balance pallet to a Substrate-style address (H256 format).

 However, Alice only knows the private key of the H160 address, and not of the mapped version.
 Therefore, she is unable to send transactions with her H256 address and is limited only to do read-only operations through Substrate’s API.
 As a consequence, Alice needs another H256 address matching a different private key to be able to operate in the Substrate side of the chain, which include, among others, staking, balances, and governance.